isomerpages/govtech-stp/_vtl-sea/VTL (Sea) Checklist for Travel to Singapore.md

 <tbody>
     <tr>
 				<td style="margin-top:0px; margin-bottom:0px; font-size:18px;border-right:2px solid #E0E0E0;border-left:2px solid #E0E0E0;border-top:2px solid #E0E0E0; border-bottom:2px solid #E0E0E0;"><span style="color:red;">!!<b><u> Instructions before referring to the THCM Categories:</u></b></span><br><br>
-					<b> ➀</b> If you have visited or transited in multiple countries in the past 14 days before arriving in Singapore, note that:
+					<b> ➀</b> If you have visited or transited in multiple countries <b><u>in the past 7 days</u></b> before arriving in Singapore, note that:
 					<ol style="padding-left:20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5; list-style-type:lower-alpha;">
 					<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5; list-style-type:lower-alpha;">The most stringent category out of all the countries/regions you have visited (excluding transits less than 24 hours) will apply.
-For example, a traveller who had travel history to both Category (I) and (II) countries/regions before departure, but transited in a Category (IV) country/region on the way to Singapore, will be subject to Category (II) measures; and</li>
+For example, a traveller who had travel history to a Category (I) country/region before departure, but transited in a Category (II/III) country/region on the way to Singapore, will be subject to Category (II/III) measures; and</li>
 												<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5; list-style-type:lower-alpha;">	<!--A pre-departure COVID-19 Polymerase Chain Reaction test is not required if you have remained in a Category (I) country for at least 14 consecutive days before departure. <u>or</u> you are a Singapore resident (i.e. Singapore Citizen, Permanent Resident and Long-Term Pass Holder) and have remained in a Category (I), (II), (III) and/or (IV) country/region for at least 14 consecutive days before departure.-->	For transits lasting more than 24 hours, a pre-departure test must be taken within 2 days from the last leg of the journey to Singapore.  </li>
 					</ol>
 					<p style="margin-top:10px; margin-bottom:0px; font-size:18px; line-height:1.5;">
-										<b>➁</b> Travellers below three years of age in this calendar year are, by default, exempted from having to take a COVID-19 test, e.g. COVID-19 Polymerase Chain Reaction Test and Antigen Rapid Test.
+										<b>➁</b> Travellers aged two and below in this calendar year are, by default, exempted from having to take a COVID-19 test, e.g. COVID-19 Polymerase Chain Reaction Test and Antigen Rapid Test.
 										</p>
 					<p style="margin-top:10px; margin-bottom:0px; font-size:18px; line-height:1.5;">
-						<b>➂</b> Travellers who have recently recovered from COVID-19 can be exempted from some or all of the border measures below.
-Details of eligibility and documentation required for such recovered travellers can be found via the respective Category (I) – (IV) travel checklists, which can be accessed via the tables below after you determine the appropriate category. </p>
+						<b>➂</b> Travellers arriving in Singapore who have recently recovered from COVID-19 can be exempted from some or all of the border measures below.
+Details of eligibility and documentation required for such recovered travellers can be found via the respective Category (I) or (II/III) travel checklists, which can be accessed via the tables below after you determine the appropriate category. </p>
 			</td>
     </tr>
 	</tbody>
 		</table>

-<div id="from"></div>

-### Categories of Travel Health Control Measures

 <i style="font-size:16px;">(Mobile users scroll right ☛ to view the table)</i>